suds-community/suds/README.rst

     * Python 3.2.3/x64, on Windows 7/SP1/x64.
     * Python 3.3.3/x86, on Windows 7/SP1/x64.
     * Python 3.3.3/x64, on Windows 7/SP1/x64.

+* Updated the project's versioning scheme and detached it from the original suds project.
+The original project's stall seems to be long-term (likely permanent) and making our version information match the original one was getting to be too much of a hassle.

+  * For example, with our original versioning scheme, latest pip versions recognize our package releases as 'development builds' and refuse to install them by default (supply the '--pre' command-line option to force the install anyway).

 * Improved the suds date/time handling (contributed by MDuggan1, based on a patch attached to issue `#353 <http://fedorahosted.org/suds/ticket/353>`_ on